Strategies for Coastal Carolina University Faculty to Broaden Their Global Reach

 External Sources of Funding and Faculty Development Abroad

-CIEE International Faculty Development Seminars and Study Program Support
+CIEE International Faculty Development Seminars, Support

 The Council for International Educational Exchange offers multiple opportunities to support faculty involvement including:

-Japan Studies Institute (JSI), Dates: June 5-18, 2017 (Application Deadline: February 28, 2017)
+Japan Studies Institute (JSI), Dates: June 3-16, 2019

-Organized by the American Association of State Colleges and Universities (AASCU - of which CCU is a member), the Japan Studies Institute (JSI) offers AASCU faculty members without prior experience in Japanese studies to learn from scholars, business leaders, artists and journalists about Japan, both past and present.
+The Japan Studies Institute (JSI) offers AASCU faculty members without prior experience in Japanese studies to learn from scholars, business leaders, artists and journalists about Japan, both past and present.
 The two week institute, located on the campus of San Diego State university, encourages participants to develop strategies for incorporating Japanese studies into courses on their campuses.
 The Institute involves intensive seminars, lectures, readings, films, and cultural activities related to Japanese history, culture, literature, government, business, language and education.
 Previous programs have included topics as diverse as wartime and occupation Japan, social relations and the changing role of women in Japan, Japanese foreign policy and regional relations, classical music, ikebana, calligraphy, survival Japanese, Japanese film in the classroom, and philosophical and religious traditions in Japan.
 The formal program is complemented by a number of off-campus and evening activities.
 Institute faculty will include scholars, representatives from the local Japanese community, artists, journalists, and government officials.
 Most of the costs of the JSI are covered by a grant from the Japan Studies Institute endowment.

-AsiaNetwork Faculty Enhancement Program
+AsiaNetwork Faculty Enhancement and Other Programs

-Have ideas for new initiatives that have high potential for raising awareness of Coastal Carolina University, bringing increased international student populations to Coastal Carolina University, and/or increasing the global awareness of our CCU community?
+Do you have ideas for new initiatives with potential for raising global awareness about Coastal Carolina University, bringing international students to campus and/or increasing the global awareness of our CCU community?
 Please share your ideas and/or requests with Associate Provost Darla Domke-Damonte.